scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/telemetry-delta-validation.md

 ## Use case

-Let's assume we have a device that uses a temperature sensor to collect and read temperature readings in the ThingsBoard.
+Let's assume we have a device that uses a temperature sensor to collect and read temperature readings in the Pacificsoft.
 In addition, let's assume that we need to generate the alarm when the delta between the last five-minutes temperature readings and the latest temperature reading does exceed 5 degrees.
 Please note that this is just a simple theoretical use case to demonstrate the capabilities of the platform.
 You can use this tutorial as a basis for much more complex scenarios.